glideroggan/dream/readme.md

 - upcoming transaction on the same day shows as 'tomorrow'?
 - transfer-workflow
   - is not adding a correct description when doing a transfer to a contact, should say more than just "Transaction"
-- ✔️account-transaction-list is not subscribing to upcoming transactions
-- ✔️loan-workflow creates the loan too early, we need to sign first
-  - ✔️it doesn't add it as a product
-  - ✔️it also adds the loan 3 times...
 - account-widget is not updated right away when a card have been connected to the account
 - creating an account, does create the product and the account, but in the product the account ID is not set Should be added to the metadata
 - swish should not be active so fast, it should create a simulation task
-- ✔️account-info-workflow
-  - ✔️is not configured for dark and light mode
-  - ✔️is not the right size
-- request-card-workflow is not good in light and dark mode
+- ✔️request-card-workflow is not good in light and dark mode
+- card-details buttons are wrongly styled in dark mode and light mode
+- widget-wrapper
-- card-details buttons are wrongly styled in dark mode and light mode pressing the col buttons do nothing, until we do something with the rows buttons
+  - pressing the col buttons do nothing, until we do something with the rows buttons

 # simulation structure
 ## loan application